Time-Varying Propensity Score to Bridge the Gap between the Past and Present: Experiments

-\textbf{Continuous label shifts.} We create a sequence of classification tasks where the label distribution changes at each time according to a predefined label distribution in slow repeating patterns (see \cref{secappx:lableshift} for details).
-In particular, we train a model at time $t$ from scratch using all training data seen so far and evaluate the model on test data drawn from label distribution of time $t + 1$.
-In this setting, training data keeps growing while test data stays the same size.
-This is a challenging problem as label shift occurs at each time step hence it is critical for a method to learn how to only utilize data which are relevant for the current time step and task.
-Note we only use test data in the evaluation time and never use it to train a model.

-\paragraph{Results.} We report results comparing our method against the baselines across different data sets and shifts in \cref{fig:img_benchmark}.
-These results clearly illustrate that our method performs better than others as our method obtains higher classification accuracy across all benchmarks.
-Importantly, our method shows consistent performances across various shifts and benchmarks whereas other methods do not.
+\textbf{Continuous label shifts.} We create a sequence of classification tasks wherein the label distributions varies at each time step, according to a predefined pattern (refer to \cref{secappx:lableshift} for details).
+The pattern repeats slowly, with each new task having a slightly different label distribution than previous task.
+Here, we train a model from \emph{scratch} at each time step $t$ using all training data encountered thus far and evaluate the model on test data drawn from label distribution of time $t + 1$.
+This resulted in a significant number of experiments, typically ranging from 100 to 500 different models per benchmark illustrated in \cref{fig:img_benchmark}.
+This setup presents a significant challenging scenario due to the occurrence of label shift at each time step.
+Consequently, it becomes crucial for a method to learn how to selectively utilize only data which are relevant for the current time step and task.
+It is important to note that we solely employ the test data during the evaluation phase and never use it to train a model. \paragraph{Results.} \cref{fig:img_benchmark} shows the results of these large experiments, where we compare our method against the baselines across different data sets and shifts.
+To give further insight into our method, we show in \cref{fig:mmd_both_score} that our method produces high quality estimates under shifted distribution.
+Also, in \cref{fig:clear_meta}, we present a comparison between our method and Meta-Weight-Net~\citep{han2018coteaching}.
+All these comprehensive results illustrate that not only does our method outperform others by achieving higher classification accuracy, but it also consistently performs well across various shifts and benchmarks, unlike other methods.
 For instance, \textbf{Everything} fares poorly in Gaussian experiment than others but it works better than \textbf{Fine-tune} and \textbf{Recent} on continuous CIFAR-10 benchmark.
-We also shows in \cref{fig:mmd_both_score} that our method produces high quality estimates under shifted distribution.
+We also show the comparable performance of our method and \textbf{Everything} in the absence of data shifts, highlighting their consistent applicability and effectiveness (see \cref{sec:app-results} for more).

-\subsection{Reinforcement learning with changing Tasks}
+\subsection{Reinforcement Learning with Changing Tasks}

-We use two different environments for experiments in this section.
-For all experiments in this section, we report the undiscounted return averaged across 10 different random seeds.